atmask/sparrow/README.md

 A Flask application that listens for Helm Chart pull request events via webhooks.

 ### What does it do?
-When an PR is opened to a charts Repo tracked by Sparrow, Sparrow will generate the diffs for changes that would occur if the charts were applied and add them in the PR comments.
+When a PR is opened to a charts Repo tracked by Sparrow, Sparrow will generate the diffs for changes that would occur if the modified charts were applied and add them in the PR comments.
 Sparrow supports a single chart being configured for different target environments and will generate the diffs against each environement.
 You may then command Sparrow to apply the changes for all or a specified set of charts and environments via PR comments.

 ### Why should you use it?
 * Make Helm Chart changes visible to your whole team.